Internal mobility policy

 - Permanent Move – a permanent move into another role

 - Stepping Up - taking on additional responsibilities within your team for a short period of time, at the same or a higher grade, whilst also continuing in your own role

 There may be some temporary moves to which this Policy doesn’t apply, such as a Store Manager temporarily moving to another Food store to cover short term absence.
 If you’re not sure if an internal move is covered by this Policy, speak to your manager.

 Secondments and permanent moves

-We will advertise all permanent roles for a minimum of one week.
+We will advertise all roles for a minimum of 1 week.
 This will either be just internally or both internally and externally at the same time.
-Secondments will be advertised internally first for a minimum of one week and then, if there haven’t been suitable applications, we’ll advertise externally

 We’ll release you to start any new internal role as soon as we can - the timescales will never be longer than your external notice period.
 Your manager will always try to agree to your request to go on a secondment, unless it would cause problems for the business, and if we have to say no, we’ll be sure to explain why.

 Things to think about

 Before moving on to any new role, your current manager will hold an interim performance review with you and give you a performance rating, whatever the time of year.
 When you start in your new role, you’ll then agree a new set of goals with your new manager.
 For your end-of-year your manager will consider your performance in both roles during the year, giving more weighting to the role you’ve been doing the longest, before giving you a performance rating.

 Secondments should be for a meaningful length of time - usually at least three months for operational roles and six months for management roles.
 They generally will not last longer than 12 months but can do for specific projects.
 If you’re on a secondment and the role becomes permanent, it will usually be advertised.
 However, depending on the situation you may be offered the role without it being advertised if you had an ‘achieving’ rating or above in your performance review during the secondment.